AustralianAntarcticDivision/EchoviewR/README.md

     along with EchoviewR.
 If not, see <http://www.gnu.org/licenses/>.

 This package is open for community development and we encourage users to extend the package as they need.
-We will not be maintaining the package and are not liable for any losses when using EchoviewR.
+We are not liable for any losses when using EchoviewR.
 If using EchoviewR, please cite as:

 Harrison LK, Cox MJ, Skaret G and Harcourt R (2015).
 The R package EchoviewR for automated processing of active acoustic data using Echoview.
 Front.
 Mar.
 Sci.
 2:15. doi: 10.3389/fmars.2015.00015

 EchoviewR has been published in Frontiers in Marine Science, Marine Ecosystem Ecology.
 The manuscript and supplementary materials are available at http://journal.frontiersin.org/Journal/10.3389/fmars.2015.00015/abstract.
 The supplementary tutorials include: